coatl/rubylexer/README.txt

 in all cases.
 (This turned out to be more parsing than I had thought or wanted to take on at first.)
 RubyLexer handles the hard things like complicated strings, the ambiguous nature of some punctuation characters and keywords in ruby, and distinguishing methods and local variables.
+It should be able to correctly lex 99.9+% of legal ruby code.

 RubyLexer is not particularly clean code.
 As I progressed in writing this, I've learned a little about how these things are supposed to be done; the